-There is an existing reflexology circle in the central portion of the park, between the play area and the parking area.
+There is an existing reflexology circle in the northern portion of the park, near the parking lot entrance.
 It will be retained and carefully moved southwest of the central gathering circle to promote its use and help further activate the space.
 Boulders will be loosely placed around it, connecting into the picnic shelter area of the gathering circle and embedded down the side of the southern hill overlooking the playfields.